rajvipulraj401/JS_Dsa/6-What_is_a_Data_structure/README.md

 example -

-Need an ordered list with fast inserts/removals at the beginning and end?
+Need an ordered list with `fast inserts/removals at the beginning and end?` Use a `linked list!`
-Use a linked list!

 Working with
-map/location data?
+`map/location data?`
-Use a graph!
+Use a `graph!`

-Web scraping nested HTML?
+`Web scraping nested HTML?
-Use a tree!
+Use a tree!`

-Need to write a scheduler?
+`Need to write a scheduler?
-Use a binary heap!
+Use a binary heap!`

-NOTE - Each Data structure is good and can be used for different things so there is not best data structure .
+NOTE - Each Data structure is good and can be used for different things so there is no such thing as  best data structure .

 ![Alt Text](https://raw.githubusercontent.com/rajvipulraj401/JS_Dsa/main/6-What_is_a_Data_structure/code.png)